manishgdev/MyJavaProjects/ExtentReportsProject/README.md

 ##EXTENT REPORTS PROJECT

+- Projects
+	- SimpleTestNG
+		- This contains examples to assign category, author,
+		- use config file for a simple TestNG class
+	- Multi-Class-TestNG
+		- This contains examples to create ExtentReport from class extending IReporter listener,
+		- child tests are put under parent test and custom style is given to the Parent test
+	- TestNG-Parallel
+		- TestNG testcases are executed for parallel="test/classes"
+		- reports are generated using
+			- ExtentManager (provides the ExtentReporter object),
+			- ExtentTestManager (provides the ExtentTest object to write the test logs),
+			- Base class to have the test listeners,
+			- all the test classes should entend Base class
+	- TestNG-Parallel-Methods
+		- TestNG testcases are executed for parallel="instance/methods"

 - This project is based on ExtentReports plugin which is used to create HTML reports for automation tests.<br/>
 URL :- http://extentreports.relevantcodes.com/
 <br/>